irrdnet/irrd/docs/admins/deployment.rst

   Note that initial imports of data produce significant logs if all queries are logged - importing 1GB of data can result in 2-3GB of logs.

+For detailed PostgreSQL tuning, you could refer to `existing resources`_.
+The ``random_page_cost`` is a somewhat unusual setting, but without it, PostgreSQL has seen to become to estimate the cost of full table scans too low.

 The transaction isolation level should be set to "Read committed".
 This is the default in PostgreSQL.